openeuler-mirror/stratovirt/docs/config_guidebook.md

 3. -numa dist,src=0,dst=0,val=10
    It describes the distance between source and destination.
 The default of source to source is 10, source to destination is 20.
 And if you choose not to set these parameters, the VM will set the default values.

+Note: The maximum number of numa nodes is not more than 8.

 The following command shows how to set NUMA node: